EXALTED “MEAT” (incomplete/ongoing project)

 I used to despise Francis Bacon’s work, at a visceral level.
 But recent encounters with his paintings, especially his portraits, have changed me: his distortions have come to feel brutally true.
 Clearly, he is saying something that cannot be readily denied, escaped or avoided … his visual-artistic statements demand re-articulation and open-ended contemplation.

-I made these portraits of Susannah to “think out loud” with images … to restate and test what Bacon once said about flesh and identity.
-He claimed that “we are meat, we are potential carcasses.” … and it appeared that he fundamentally accepted this state of affairs … it seems to me that he had resigned himself to the existential horrors that he so masterfully enacted in his paintings.
-I agree with him that we are, of course, in some ultimate sense, “meat” … but I reject this state of affairs!
-I resist his bottom line.
-I acknowledge that we are mortal, vulnerable—“meat”—yet I reject the materialist resignation that follows from it.
+I made these portraits of Susannah to “think out loud” with images … to restate and examine what Bacon once said about flesh and identity.
+He claimed that “we are meat, we are potential carcasses.” … and it appeared that he fundamentally accepted this state of affairs … that he had resigned himself to the existential horrors that he so masterfully enacted in his paintings.
+He somehow yields to the anguish, fragmentation, and the terrors of embodiment.
+And he’s right … we are, of course, “meat”!
+But we can still resist this bottom line.
+I acknowledge that we are mortal and inescapably vulnerable, yet I reject the materialist resignation that follows from it. … I say: we must look for the seam where spirit presses through flesh.
+We must ask whether, beneath the bruised surfaces, something enduring, something sublime, still speaks.

 “Flesh and meat are life!
 If I paint red meat as I paint bodies it is just because I find it very beautiful. …”